smartinternz02/SBSPS-Challenge-10382-SafeZone-Real-time-Video-Analytics-for-Industrial-Safety/README.md

 HERE Fire.pt --This is a pre-trained model for Fire detection using YOLOV8
-     Smoke.pt--This is a pre-trained model for Annomaly detection using YOLOV5
+     Smoke.pt--This is a pre-trained model for Annomaly detection using YOLOV5 Trainig.ipynb--This ipynb is used to train the model Fire.pt Cigratte_Detector--This ipynb is used to train the mode Smoke.pt